Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Introduction

-Motivated by the above reasons, in this paper, we study the channel estimation for the RIS aided multi-user MIMO communication system operated in {\emph{time division duplex}} (TDD) mode.
-To highlight the main contributions, we summarize the paper as follows: \begin{itemize} \item We propose a novel uplink channel estimation protocol and apply compressive sensing (CS) technique to estimate the cascaded channels of the RIS aided multi-user MIMO system with limited training overhead.
-Specifically, we first investigate the sparsity representation of the cascaded channels.
-Since the BS and the RIS are usually mounted at a height, there are only limited scatters around the BS and the RIS.
-This indicates that the cascaded channel has only a few {\emph{angle of arrival}} (AoA) and {\emph{angle of departure}} (AoD) array steering vectors, and thus it can be represented by a row-column-block sparse channel matrix.
-This specific sparsity structure is quite different from the conventional (mmWave) MIMO communication systems, whose sparse channel matrix is usually just row-block sparsity, because there are only limited scatters at the BS but rich scatters at the receivers \cite{tsai2018efficient,rao2014distributed,ding2018dictionary}.
+Motivated by the above, in this paper, we study the channel estimation problem for the RIS aided multi-user mmWave MIMO communication systems.
+To highlight the main {\mbox{contributions}}, we summarize the paper as follows: \begin{itemize} \item We propose a novel channel estimation protocol and {\mbox{apply}} {{compressive sensing}} (CS) techniques to estimate the cascaded channels of the RIS aided multi-user mmWave MIMO system.
+First, we develop a sparse representation of the cascaded channels.
+Since the BS and the RIS are usually mounted at height, there are only limited paths from the BS to the RIS, and from the RIS to the users.
+This indicates that the cascaded channel has only a few {{angle of arrival}} (AoA) and {{angle of departure}} (AoD) array steering vectors.
+The sparse channels can be represented by a row-column-block sparse matrix, i.e., there is a two-dimensional sparsity in the channel matrix.
+This specific sparsity structure is quite different from the conventional mmWave MIMO communication systems, whose channel matrix usually only has row-block sparsity (i.e., one-dimensional sparsity) \cite{tsai2018efficient,rao2014distributed,ding2018dictionary}.

-\item We further find that the cascaded channels of all users have the common row-column-block sparsity structure due to the common channel from the BS to the RIS.
-However, the conventional CS-based channel estimators, i.e., {\emph{single measurement vector}} (SMV)\cite{tropp2007signal} and {\emph{multiple measurement vectors}} (MMV) \cite{tsai2018efficient,rao2014distributed,ding2018dictionary}, recover the sparse channel matrix of each user individually without considering the specific common row-column-block sparsity.
-Hence, these estimators usually require more training overhead to guarantee recovery performance when the sparsity level (the number of spatial paths) increases.